uberfastman/yfpy/README.md

 <a name="environment-variables"></a>
 #### Environment Variables

 YFPY now supports the usage of environment variables, either directly within the command line or using a `.env` file.
+Any environment variables exported to the same shell in which YFPY runs will automatically be read when a `YahooFantasySportsQuery` object is instantiated when `env_var_fallback=True` (default).

-* Set up your `.env` file by making a copy of `.env.template` in the root project directory and renaming it `.env` (you can do this in the command line by running `cp .env.template .env`).
+* If you wish to *also* use environment variables stored in a `.env` file, you can set up a `.env` file by making a copy of `.env.template` in the root project directory and renaming it `.env` (you can do this in the command line by running `cp .env.template .env`).
 * Paste the `Client ID` and `Client Secret` retrieved by following the steps in [Yahoo Developer Network App](#yahoo-developer-network-app) into their respective environment variables in your `.env` file:
 ```dotenv
 YAHOO_CONSUMER_KEY=<YAHOO_DEVELOPER_APP_CONSUMER_KEY_STRING>